 Jack Benny is remembered as one of the leading entertainers of the 20th century.
-His regular radio and television programs (which took him from the 1930s to the 1960s) had an incredible influence on the sitcom genre.
+His regular radio and television programs had an incredible influence on the sitcom genre.

-Yet, if Benny’s program was important to comedy, it was important in another major respect: this funnyman with the captivating and comical persona became a very important catalyst for improving treatment of African-Americans during the Jim Crow era.
+Yet, if Benny’s program was important to comedy, it was significant in another major respect: this funnyman with the captivating and comical persona became an impactful catalyst for improving the treatment of African Americans during the Jim Crow era.
 In particular, Benny’s relationship with fellow cast member Eddie “Rochester” Anderson is both legendary and, for its time, revolutionary.